IronBox/abexpress-debugtool/README.md

 Use the administrator configuration tool to enter a center name.

 ### `Windows service installed`
 This check verifies that the AB Express Windows service is installed on the system.
+When this check fails it means that the Windows service component of AB Express was not installed.

 #### How to fix:
-Install or re-install AB Express
+Install or re-install AB Express entirely.

 ### `Windows service is running`
 This check verifies that the AB Express Windows service is installed on the system and running.